AlyssaHove/AlyssaHove/README.md

 ### Hi there :frog::rainbow:
-My name is Alyssa but you can call me Al!
-I am currently working as a Junior Software Developer.
+My name is Alyssa but you can call me Al

 🔭 I’m currently personally working/ planning out on a lot of interesting side projects
 - A BF compiler in C++